-- The Court must find that the adoptive placement is in accordance with the ORICWA placement preferences.
-This means that the child must be placed in the order of preference established by the Indian child's tribe. - If the Indian child's tribe has not established applicable ORICWA placement preferences, the Indian child must be placed in the following order of preference: - With a member of the Indian child's extended family; - o With other members of the Indian child's tribe; or - o With other Indian families.
+- The court must find that the adoptive placement is in accordance with the ORICWA placement preferences.
+This means that the child must be placed in the order of preference established by the Indian child's tribe if the tribe has established placement preferences. - If the Indian child's tribe has not established applicable ORICWA placement preferences, the Indian child must be placed in the following order of preference: - With a member of the Indian child's extended family; - o With other members of the Indian child's tribe; or - With other Indian families.

-ICWA 25 USC § 1915.
+Or Laws 2021, ch.
+398, §16; 25 USC § 1915(a).
 For more information, see the Chapter 3 section on Placement Preferences.